Looking For A Chiropractor In Des Moines?

 Pain in the shoulder caused by cancerous conditions, such as those affecting the lungs can sometimes be caused.
 You are more at risk if your age is 40 or older.

 Your doctor might recommend that you have a chest scan if your symptoms persist for more than 3 weeks.
-You should inform your doctor if there has been any unexplained weight gain or night sweating.
+If you have experienced unexplained weight loss, night-time sweating, or any other symptoms, tell your doctor.

 More specific shoulder conditions